cbschuld/chrisschuld.com-legacy/about.md

 I am Chris Schuld and I live in Chandler, Arizona.
 When I was ten years old I was shown [BASIC](https://en.wikipedia.org/wiki/BASIC) and [QBASIC](https://en.wikipedia.org/wiki/QBasic) by my fifth grade teacher and I fell in love with the idea I could control a computer.
 I spent a lot of my time in front of the computer attempting to mimic software I saw in magazines and wishing I could [afford a hard drive](https://www.pcworld.com/article/127105/article.html) in the 80s.
 Fast forward... earned a Bachelor of Engineering degree in Computer Systems Engineering from [Arizona State University](https://engineering.asu.edu/).
 I spent a few years at [Intel Corporation](https://intel.com/) before leaving to start my own ventures.

-I maintain a wide technical and business skill set.
-I am actively engaged in my company’s technical infrastructure ranging from our virtual systems to our entire software stack.
-My passion resides in software architecture, rapid development approaches, software design fundamentals and SaaS business strategy.
-I actively maintain several profitable production products in React JS, PHP, Node, C#, Python, Perl and Javascript.
+My passion resides in software architecture, rapid development approaches, serverless delivery, software design fundamentals and SaaS business strategy.
+I actively maintain several profitable production products in React JS, TypeScript, PHP, Node, C#, Python, Perl and Javascript.
+You can [read more about my open source projects](/projects) as well.

 ### About this site